jtlapp/electron-affinity/README.md

 - Cause a main API to throw an exception in the calling window by having the API wrap the exception in an instance of class `RelayedError` and throwing this instance.
 - Main APIs are all asynchronous functions using Electron `invoke`, while window APIs are all synchronous functions using Electron `send`.

+Note: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might need to be documented.

 ## Installation

 `npm install electron-affinity`